dmaulikr/ConwaysGameOfLife/README.md

 * R3.
 Any live cell with more than three live neighbours dies.
 * R4.
 Any dead cell with exactly three live neighbours becomes a live cell.

+Boundary Condition:
+* B1.
+Finite Boundary
+* B2.
+Toroidal Boundary

+Features:
+* I1.
+Tapping on cells to initialize the board
+* I2.
+Start a run of the automation
+* I3.
+Pause a run of the automation
+* I4.
+Clear an automation
+* I5.
+Control the amount of time that each step of the automation is displayed
+* I6.
+Change the boundary conditions of the automation

 # Preview
 Youtube Video of the App running: www.youtube.com/watch?v=FCt_GIdGEKY&feature=youtu.be